muratk5n/thirdwave/en/README.md

 built to supply *a country*.
 Imagine 10, 20 of such plants..
 How can that not solve our energy problem?
 For far-flung shipments, generate ammonia.
 Or H2, pipe it to whereever.
 CSP already can work at night bcz it utilizes heat which can be stored in molten salt nearby temporarily.
+Winning tech.

 ---